amalmic/amalmic/README.md

 🔗 Let's connect!
 Feel free to explore my repositories and reach out for collaborations and discussions.

-📫 Contact me at amalmic98@gmail.com
+📫 Mail me at amalmic98@gmail.com

 🚀 Ready to embark on a journey of code, creativity, and collaboration.
 Let's build the web together!